 - Circling the Groom: At traditional Jewish weddings, especially in Ashkenazi tradition, the bride will approach the groom and circle him seven times.
 There are a variety of reasons given as to how this ritual came about, including the seven days of the week, the word “bride” appearing in the Song of Songs seven times, and the Jewish people

-- Kiddush The next part of the ceremony is reciting Kiddush, the blessing over wine.
+- Kiddush: The next part of the ceremony is reciting Kiddush, the blessing over wine.
 The bride and groom both take a sip of wine from the Kiddush cup.

-- The Rings: The groom recites an ancient Aramaic phrase that translates to “Behold, by this ring you are consecrated to me as my wife according to the laws of Moses and Israel” and places the wedding ring on her index finger, which Jewish sources believed led straight to the heart.
+- The Rings: The groom recites an ancient Aramaic phrase that translates to “Behold, by this ring you are consecrated to me as my wife according to the laws of Moses and Israel” and places a wedding ring on her index finger, which traditional Jewish sources believed led straight to the heart.
 At an egalitarian wedding, the bride will then recite something similar and put a ring on the groom’s finger.

 - The Ketubah Reading: If the couple chooses to have their Ketubah read aloud during the wedding, it will happen after the ring-giving.

 - Nissuin: Nissuin is the second part of the ceremony.
 It begins with the reciting of the Sheva Brachot (Seven Blessings) over a second cup of wine.
 The seven blessings may be given by different family members and friends, but don’t worry!
 If you’re asked to do it, you’ll be given advance notice.

 - Breaking of the Glass: The breaking of the glass is one of the most widely known Jewish wedding traditions.
 Like many rituals, the exact meaning and origin are disputed.
 The most common explanation is that it represents the destruction of the Temple in Jerusalem.
-Others will say that it represents the fragility of relationships or that it is a reminder that all marriages include sorrow and pain alongside joy.
+Others say it represents the fragility of relationships or that it is a reminder that all marriages include sorrow and pain alongside joy.
 Either the groom will break the glass, or the couple will do it together.
 As soon as it breaks, many yell “Mazal tov!” which means “Congrats!” in Hebrew, though at traditional weddings this may be done earlier so the reminder of sorrow is not mixed with cheer.